IBM/aspera-cli/README.md

 Release notes: see [CHANGELOG.md](CHANGELOG.md)

-A PDF version of this documentation is available here: [docs/Manual.pdf](docs/Manual.pdf).
+A PDF version of this documentation is delivered with [releases](https://github.com/IBM/aspera-cli/releases).

 ### BUGS, FEATURES, CONTRIBUTION